Multifaith Living Community

 Sara Tillema is the CA House Director & Campus Minister.
 The Director & Campus Minister has responsibility for Christian Worship and programs, pastoral care, and interfacing with campus institutions and other campus ministries through the University Religious Council and Interfaith Campus Council.
 The Director’s responsibilities also include leading the staff, overseeing finances and property development, working with the CA House Board of Directors and Endowment Board and their committees, and overseeing the Multifaith Living Community.

-Anna Kerr-Carpenter is the Community Coordinator.
+Emily March is the Community Coordinator.
 The Community Coordinator has primary responsibility for supporting the various ministries, managing the property and residents associated with the Multifaith Living Community, and overseeing all social media.
 She advertises, coordinates lease signing, and conducts moving in and out procedures.

 Brett Kersten is the CA House Office Administrator.
 His responsibilities include finances, administration, human resources, and office tech support.
 For the Multifaith Living Community, the Office Administrator collects rent and processes PG&E deductions, assists with the lease signing process as needed, and handles resident mail.